-How can you avoid major issues with your septic tank system?
-By keeping up with routine maintenance and being aware of the signs that indicate trouble.
+What steps can you take to ensure that your septic tank system is in proper working order?
+You can prevent problems from occurring by keeping up with routine maintenance and being aware of the signs that point to problems.

-Septic tank systems are vital components of most Suffolk County homes.
-Though they often go unnoticed, septic tanks work around the clock to store, treat, and dispose of household wastewater.
-Because they’re unseen, many homeowners fail to maintain their septic systems.
+There is no doubt that septic tanks are an integral part of most Suffolk County homes.
+Even though septic tanks are often unnoticed, they work round the clock to collect, store, treat, and dispose of the wastewater generated by household appliances.
+Because they’re unseen, many homeowners fail to maintain their sewage systems.

-A septic tank system is comprised of a series of pipes that connect the drains in your house to a storage tank that sits underground in your yard.
-Every time you flush anything down your drains and toilets, the water and waste pass through the pipes and empties into the septic tank.
-The waste in the tank breaks down, while the water seeps out into a leach field.
+An underground septic tank system consists of a series of pipes that connect the drains in your house to a storage tank that sits underground in your backyard.
+Here, waste is stored and disposed of.
+It is imperative to remember that every time you flush something down the drain or into the toilet, the water and waste pass through the pipes.
+These items empty into the septic tank.
+There is a leach field that receives the leaked water, while the waste in the tank breaks down.

 To avoid issues with your septic tank, maintaining it is vital.

-In addition to pumping, septic tank systems should be inspected annually.
-A professional will conduct a comprehensive assessment of the system, checking all components to ensure they are functioning properly.
-If any issues are spotted – root intrusion, clogs, damaged pipes, etc – they can be addressed before serious problems arise.
+In addition to pumping septic tanks on a regular basis, it is critical to inspect them annually as well.
+An experienced professional will conduct a comprehensive assessment of the system and ensure that all components are functioning properly by examining them all.
+In the event that any potential problems are discovered – root intrusion, clogs, broken pipes, etc – these problems can be addressed before they become serious problems.

 Septic Tank Best Practices

 While routine maintenance is vital, it’s also essential that you properly care for the system yourself.
 No matter how often you have it pumped or inspected, if you aren’t using your septic system properly, you’re bound to encounter problems.

 To keep your systems running smoothly, keep the following standard practice tips in mind: